CprimeLearningLabs/terraform-gcp-intro/labs/lab-2.3-GCP_Backend/lab2.3-gcp_backend.md

 ### Update Terraform configuration

-We will be configuring a backend to store the terraform state in an GCP Cloud Storage bucket.
+We will be configuring a backend to store the terraform state in an Google Cloud Storage bucket.
 The bucket was already set up prior to the class.
 The backend state will be stored in a new object created in the bucket.

 Edit `main.tf` to add a backend for GCP.
 Add the following as a sub-block in the terraform block.  *Make sure you are putting the new code inside the terraform block and not at the end of the file or another arbitrary location.*

 ```
-  backend "s3" {
+  backend "gcs" {
     region         = "us-west-2"
     key            = "terraform.labs.tfstate"
     dynamodb_table = "terraform-state-lock"
   }
 ```

 Your resulting terraform block should look as follows:
 ```
 terraform {
   required_providers {